OneLawCloud/api/docs/usingtheapi.md

 }
 ```

-**total** is the total number of items that are available given the current filter parmeters.
+**total** is the total number of items that are available given the current filter parameters.

 **lastUpdated** is the most recent updated date of all the items in the filtered results.
 If the lastUpdated date changes between paging requests, then the collection has changed and you may want to start paging over again from the beginning.